exercism/elm/concepts/comparison/introduction.md

 Elm types can be checked for "being the same" with the equality operator `(==)`.
 The inequality operator is `(/=)` (*not* `!=` like in many languages).
-The equality operator works on tuples, records and custom types and uses structural equality to verify the values are definitively equal.
+The equality operator works on literals, tuples, records and custom types.

 ```elm
 1 == 2